 Another bad news is that my online store on Redbubble, which was actually bringing in some profit, got suspended for no reason about 2 months ago.

 I contacted them a dozen times, for about 3 weeks, and I received no answer.
-Until I eventually tweeted them and someone replied to me a week later.
+Until I eventually tweeted them and someone replied to me 5 days later.

-They said my account seems to have had some kind of a “suspicious activity” that violated their rules or so and which has resulted in suspending it.
+They said my account seems to have had some kind of a “suspicious activity” that violated their rules and which has resulted in suspending it.

 Now I have not logged into my account nor uploaded any new designs for over 3 months prior to this suspension.
 So, there is no way in hell I had anything to do with this activity.